 As we mentioned before, during this evaluation process we were able to visualise greater opportunities for improvement and in many cases it allowed us to implement immediate actions.
 The IEP evaluation provided us with a greater perspective and impetus to implement these changes.
-Among the many positive aspects within the institutional self-evaluation process, we can highlight the permanent, dynamic and committed participation of all university stakeholders; the commitment and unlimited support of the leadership team and Board of Directors; the creation of a teamwork climate conducive to the growth and consolidation of the institution towards quality.
-The organisational learning process resulted in a better knowledge of the institution, its history, its contributions to society, its dynamics, functioning and human resources.
+Among the many positive aspects within the institutional self-evaluation process, we can highlight the permanent, dynamic and committed participation of all university stakeholders; the commitment and unlimited support of the leadership team and Board of Directors; the creation of a teamwork climate conducive to the growth and consolidation of the institution, its history, its contributions to society, its dynamics, functioning and human resources.